brilee/modern-descartes-v2/essays/technical/ai_codebase.md

-This Codebase is 250% AI-Generated
-2025/10/12
-llms,software engineering,cartesian tutor
+Strategies and Tactics for working with Coding Agents 2025/10/12 llms,software engineering,cartesian tutor

 For the last 6 months, I've been building an AI-powered tutor for teaching advanced chemistry.
 The codebase is roughly 98% AI-generated, but 98% is a highly misleading number.
 Yes, it's true that if you look at the authorship by lines of code, Claude wrote 98%.
-But there has been so much human intervention that it would be more accurate to say that my codebase is 250% AI-generated.
+But there has been so much human intervention that it would be more accurate to say that my codebase is 250% AI-generated, with my contribution totalling +2%/-152%.

 Here are some of the ways in which simple vibecoding has failed me, and how I've coevolved with AI coding assistants over the last six months.